 Fenugreek Seeds 1,3 kg

 Historically, Fenugreek Seeds was given to help horses to gain weight.
 The plant was also added to hay to improve palatability, hence the name foenum-graecum, which means “Greek hay.”
-But there are many other benefits of this versatile herb.
+But there are also many other benefits of this versatile plant.

 When the seeds are soaked, a slimy, soothing mucilage is formed.
-This mucilage can coat and soothe an inflamed or irritated gastrointestinal tract.
-Fenugreek seeds have been studied for their ability to protect the stomach from ulcer formation, with the results being equal to omeprazole.*
+This mucilage can coat and soothe a damaged or irritated gastrointestinal tract.
+Fenugreek seeds have been studied for their ability to protect the stomach from ulcer formation*.

-Often when the digestive tract is damaged, we see bloating and gas.
-Fenugreek can improve digestion, helping these symptoms.
+Often when the digestive tract is damaged or unbalanced, we see bloating and gas.
+Fenugreek can improve digestion, tackling these symptoms.

-Fenugreek, can be useful to help regulate glucose and insulin.
+Fenugreek may help to maintain normal glucose and insulin levels.
 Many studies in humans and rats have shown Fenugreek’s ability to slow glucose absorption and improve insulin sensitivity.*

-With its array of flavonoids, including quercetin and its steroidal saponins, Fenugreek can be helpful for horses with cold arthritis.
-Cold weather worsens the symptoms of the cold arthritis, makes horses stiffer, and causes them to seek heat by standing in the sun.
-Consider using Fenugreek with Boswellia, Devil’s claw, or Turmeric on horses that exhibit symptoms of cold arthritis.
+With its array of flavonoids, including quercetin and its steroidal saponins, Fenugreek can be helpful for horses with cold sensitivity of joints.
+Cold weather worsens the symptoms, makes horses stiffer, and causes them to seek heat by standing in the sun.
+Consider using Fenugreek with Boswellia, Devil’s claw, or Turmeric on horses that exhibit symptoms of cold sensitiviness.

 1 tablespoon = 12 g.